rickyliang5/STM32_MPU6050_Tilt_Visualizer/README.md

 ## 🌟 Features

-- **Real-time tilt sensing** using MPU6050 accelerometer and gyroscopee
+- **Real-time tilt sensing** using MPU6050 accelerometer and gyroscopeee
 - **I2C communication** between STM32 and sensor
 - **Roll and pitch angle calculation** from accelerometer data
 - **UART serial output** at 115200 baud